By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 446|Page: 1|3 min read

-This article by Todd D. Nelson focuses on Ageism, which is a form of discrimination based on his or her age.
-The author states many “research on ageism has focused on prejudice against older persons” (Nelson 276).
-As modern medical technology has advances, the average life span of people also increases.
-In such a situation, the author discusses that the article is to provide recommendations and solutions, which will ultimately eliminate the negative impact of age stereotypes.
+This article by Todd D. Nelson focuses on ageism, which is a form of discrimination based on an individual's age.
+The author states that much "research on ageism has focused on prejudice against older persons" (Nelson, 2005, p.
+276).
+As modern medical technology advances, the average lifespan of people also increases.
+In such a situation, the author discusses that the article aims to provide recommendations and solutions, which will ultimately eliminate the negative impact of age stereotypes.

-In the beginning, the author specifies what accounts into ageism on cognition.
-By showing the result of one interesting test, he says that “the influence of negative age stereotypes can be very strong, even when the older individual is not consciously thinking about the negative stereotypes” (Nelson 276).
-He further brings in Levy and Langer’s study to argue that the memory loss in old age is dependent on many factors, especially cultural differences in how society treats its elders.
+In the beginning, the author specifies what contributes to ageism in cognition.
+By presenting the results of an intriguing test, he notes that "the influence of negative age stereotypes can be very strong, even when the older individual is not consciously thinking about the negative stereotypes" (Nelson, 2005, p.
+276).
+He further references Levy and Langer’s study to argue that memory loss in old age is dependent on many factors, especially cultural differences in how society treats its elders.

-According to the two longitudinal studies of age-related beliefs and health outcomes, it is because stress and adrenaline, which came from unconscious or conscious exposure to negative stereotypes, weaken the immune system, leaving them vulnerable to illness.
-As the author approaches this problem from the longevity side, he continues to talk that the negative stereotypes even affect on their will to live, causing them to lower expectations regarding not only their physical quality but also their mental and cognitive quality of life.
+According to two longitudinal studies on age-related beliefs and health outcomes, stress and adrenaline, which stem from unconscious or conscious exposure to negative stereotypes, weaken the immune system, leaving individuals vulnerable to illness.
+As the author approaches this problem from the perspective of longevity, he continues to discuss how negative stereotypes even affect the elderly's will to live, causing them to lower expectations regarding not only their physical quality but also their mental and cognitive quality of life (Nelson, 2005).

 Browse our vast selection of original essay samples, each expertly formatted and styled